aspirepress/AspireCloud/docker/traefik/README.md

 # Docker Network Proxy

-## AspirePress Users:
+## AspirePress Users
 The steps below are of interest to anyone wanting to use the proxy with their own services.
-If you are building AspireCloud using the Makefile, all the below steps have already been performed.
+If you are building AspireCloud using the Makefile, all the below steps have already been performed, and you only need edit your `/etc/hosts` file as described in the project README.

 ----